 Linus Van Pelt: I don’t know, Charlie Brown.
 Remember what Lucy said?
 This doesn’t seem to fit the modern spirit.

 Charlie Brown: I don’t care.
 We’ll decorate it and it’ll be just right for our play.
 Besides, I think it needs me.

 [picks up tree; a lot of needles fall off]

-When I was a child, I had no idea what my parents went through to make sure we had a good Christmas.
-Shopping on Black Friday, the day after Thanksgiving (after you just spent your bill money, on the biggest dinner of the year), buying wrapping paper, bows, & ribbon, baking cookies for Santa Claus, wrapping gifts until 2 in the morning, getting up at 7:00a to cook us breakfast, telling the story of when Jesus was born to Mary in Bethlehem… the list goes on-and-on.
-I have wonderful holiday memories of Christmas time with my family, but as I got older, I began hating the greed, guilt, ungratefulness, envy that I felt every year…
+When I was a child, I had no idea what my parents went through to make sure we had a “good” Christmas.
+Shopping on Black Friday, the day after Thanksgiving (after you just spent your bill money on the biggest dinner of the year), buying wrapping paper, bows, & ribbon; baking cookies for Santa Claus, wrapping gifts until 2 in the morning, and getting up at 6:00a to cook us breakfast.

 “you are not gonna get your baby a tree?”

 “so how does the baby like her tree?”